sebastiangreger/kirby3-commentions/README.md

 This is your one-stop-shop, and it should sit rather nicely at the bottom of your content.
 But it might be too limited for your needs, hence there is Option B...

+If you would like to use basic CSS styles for these prefabricated HTML snippets (a minimalistic design suitable for the Kirby 3 Starterkit), add `<?php commentionsCss(); ?>` to your HTML &lt;head&gt; area (e.g. in `snippets/header.php` in the Starterkit); you can place it rather flexibly, either with other CSS links or at the very end just before the &lt;</head>&gt; tag:

 #### Option B. Add three template parts where you see them fit best

 Alternatively, you can add the form feedback snippet (error or success message), the comment form and the list of comments separately, by adding the following helpers to the according templates in `site/templates` - this for example allows to integrate the feedback element at the top of a template, and changing the default order of form vs. comment list.